cath34/batis_benchmark_neurips_2025/README.md

 # BATIS: Benchmarking Bayesian Approaches for Improving Species Distribution Models

 This repository contains the necessary code to reproduce the experiments shown in **BATIS: Benchmarking Bayesian Approaches for Improving Species Distribution Models**.
+To download the associated dataset, please see our [Hugging Face repository](https://huggingface.co/datasets/cathv/batis_benchmark_2025).

 **Authors :** Catherine Villeneuve, Melisande Teng, Benjamin Akera and David Rolnick.